Metal to Wigner-Mott insulator transition in two-leg ladders: Metal to WM insulator transition at filling

 which comes from the most relevant parts of $\sc{S}_u$:

-If we then start from the metallic (C2S2) state and drive an insulating transition via $\sc{S}_u$ by tuning $K_{\theta_{\rho+}}$ until $\Delta[g_u] < 0$ the equations above suggest we must treat fillings $\nu_c=1/m$ very differently depending on the parity of $m$.
-For even $m$ the most relevant term in $\sc{S}_u$ will gap out only the total charge, while for odd $m$ the spin excitations will both be gapped out.
+If we then start from the metallic (C2S2) state and drive an insulating transition via $\sc{S}_u$ by tuning $K_{\theta_{\rho+}}$ until $\Delta[g_u] < 0$, the equations above suggest we must treat fillings $\nu_c=1/m$ very differently depending on the parity of $m$.
+For even $m$, the most relevant term in $\sc{S}_u$ will gap out only the total charge, while for odd $m$ the spin excitations will both be gapped out.
 This means that $\sc{S}_u$ describes a transition from the metal C2S2 to C1S2 when $m$ is even, but a transition from C2S2 to C1S0 when $m$ is odd \cite{balents_weak-coupling_1996}.

-The properties of these phases have been analyzed by Sheng et. al. for the case of $\nu_c=1/m$ with $m=2$, i.e. without translational symmetry breaking \cite{sheng_spin_2009}.
-There it was found that the C1S2 phase was stable and provided a one dimensional example of the spinon Fermi surface state.
-Additionally if interactions in the spin sector became marginally relevant, then this C1S2 phase could flow to a C1S0 state where $\theta_{\rho+}$ and $\theta_{\sigma\pm}$ were pinned.
-This state exhibited period-$2$ VBS order, but showed power-law correlations in the VBS order parameter at the incommensurate wavevectors $2q_{F1}$ and $2q_{F2}$.
+The properties of these phases have been analyzed by Sheng \textit{et al.} for the case of $\nu_c=1/m$ with $m=2$, i.e., without translational symmetry breaking \cite{sheng_spin_2009}.
+There it was found that the C1S2 phase was stable and provided a one-dimensional example of the spinon FS state.
+Additionally, if interactions in the spin sector became marginally relevant, then this C1S2 phase could flow to a C1S0 state where $\theta_{\rho+}$ and $\theta_{\sigma\pm}$ were pinned.
+This state exhibited period-$2$ VBS order, but showed power-law correlations in the VBS order parameter at the incommensurate wave vectors $2q_{F1}$ and $2q_{F2}$.
 The C1S0 state we describe will have similar properties, exhibiting period-$m$ VBS order, but showing power-law correlations in the VBS order parameter at $2q_{F1}$ and $2q_{F2}$.

-Of course there could be some $m$-independent term in the action which is more relevant than $\sc{S}_u$ and the distinction between even and odd $m$ will hence be avoided.
+Of course, there could be some $m$-independent term in the action which is more relevant than $\sc{S}_u$ and the distinction between even and odd $m$ will hence be avoided.
 We will show in the next section that this is not the case, but for now we make an argument that these fillings must indeed be treated quite differently by considering $m=6$ and $m=3$.